• Home

 We often use “time outs” as a reflection time when we have to remind a child of the rules too many times.
 We do not like the phrase but will often suggest taking some time to calm down.
 The child will return to the activity when THEY feel they are ready.

-If something of a more serious nature or a persistent behavior should occur that is of concern to me or a threat to the safety of others, we will need to discuss it with you so that we can jointly decide on a course of action that is followed at home and in my care.
+If something of a more serious nature or a persistent behavior should occur that is of concern to us or a threat to the safety of others, we will need to discuss it with you so that we can jointly decide on a course of action that is followed at home and in our care.

 Should you feel, at any time, that you would like to discuss any behavior or developmental aspect of your child’s progress at school, we will arrange for a private meeting with the staff for you.
 We have an open door policy and promise to accommodate all such requests.